-I hope that these stories have inspired your imagination and satisfied your wanderlust for a moment.
+I hope that these 16 stories around the world have inspired your imagination and satisfied your wanderlust for a moment.

 If you would like to share one of your favorite travel memories please comment below.
-Until we’re able to safely travel again we will continue to live vicariously through travel stories like these.
+Until we’re able to safely travel again we will continue to live vicariously through travel stories around the world like these .

 Tonya Fitzpatrick, Esq. is a co-founder of World Footprints.
 A three-time TEDx presenter and international speaker, Tonya was appointed a Delegate to the United Nations Commission on the Status of Women (63rd Session).
 An almost “recovering attorney”, Tonya has found her purpose as a cultural connector.
 She loves spreading positive messages about the power of travel and the strength of the common humanity we share.
 Tonya holds a Masters Degree from the London School of Economics and memberships in the National Speakers Association, Society of American Travel Journalists, Women in Film and Video, Society of Professional Journalists and the North American Travel Journalist Association where she serves as a Board Member.
 Tonya enjoys a life full of adventure, dark chocolate and champagne with her husband and business partner, Ian, and their beloved cat, Irwin.